-I put about $12K to work back in March into VTSAX–and it’s done quite well obviously with the Dow going from around 20K to 26K in the past few months.
+I put about $12K to work back in March 2020 into VTSAX–and it’s done quite well obviously with the Dow going from around 20K to 36K in the past couple of years.

-I’d say it’s grown by about 25% in the last 3 months–pretty amazing performance.
+I’d say it’s grown by about 75% at it’s peak from the when I bought the dip–pretty amazing performance.

 I had friends that opted to invest in airlines and other single stocks–they’re still waiting on the big rebound to come there.

-I opted to bet on the entire market–and I’ve road the broader market back up despite over 65% of stock still being in the negative.
+I opted to bet on the entire market–and I’ve road the broader market back up despite tons of big names that looked like attractive buys back in 2020.